fuatakgun/eufy_security/README.md

 8- You can also configure `Cloud Scan Interval`, Video Analyze Duration, `Custom Name 1`, `Custom Name 2` and `Custom Name 3`

-## Setting up your dashboard
+## Setting up your dashboard for camera

+Native Home Assistant streaming is fairly slow, so you are highly adviced to install WebRTC integration from HACS.
+Below code will show camera picture while camera is not streaming and webrtc card while camera is streaming (conditional cards).
 Please replace `camera.entrance` with your camera entity name.
-You also need to install WebRTC integration from HACS for faster (almost instant) streaming.

 ```
 square: false